iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 Some important points to note:

 1. Which map the coin belong to.
-This value will be set in **ObjectManager.js**, which we will introduce later.
+This value will be set in **ObjectManager.js**, which we will be introduce later.
 2. Initialize the coin animation.
 3. Use static body for coin to avoid the influence of gravity.
 4. Sensors only call collision callbacks, and never generate real collisions